Diggers Rest

 Diggers Rest lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Diggers Rest's population was around 7,216 as of Aug 2025.
-From the 2021 Census reporting a population of 5,237, this shows an increase of 1,979 people (37.8%).
-The change is inferred from ABS data: an estimated resident population of 6,967 in June 2024 and 609 validated new addresses since the Census date.
-This results in a density ratio of 139 persons per square kilometer.
-Diggers Rest's growth exceeded national (8.6%) and state averages between 2021 and Aug 2025, making it a regional growth leader.
-Interstate migration contributed approximately 73.4% to overall population gains during recent periods.
+Diggers Rest's population is around 7,216 as of Aug 2025.
+This reflects an increase of 1,979 people since the 2021 Census, which reported a population of 5,237 people.
+The change is inferred from the estimated resident population of 6,967 from the ABS as of June 2024 and an additional 609 validated new addresses since the Census date.
+This level of population equates to a density ratio of 139 persons per square kilometer.
+Diggers Rest's growth of 37.8% since the 2021 census exceeded the national average of 8.6%.
+Population growth was primarily driven by interstate migration, contributing approximately 73.4% of overall population gains.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, VIC State Government's Regional/LGA projections from 2023 are used, adjusted employing weighted aggregation methods to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on these projections, Diggers Rest is expected to expand by 8,327 persons to 2041, marking an increase of 112.0% over the 17-year period.
+Considering these projections, exceptional growth is predicted over the period, with the area expected to expand by 8,327 persons to 2041 based on the latest population numbers, an increase of 112.0% in total over the 17 years.

 Frequently Asked Questions - Population